hstamper/AWS-EC2-Route53-New-Password/README.md

 # New-Password

 ## Purpose

 This application is designed to allow the end user to generate a random password based on their preferred selection of character length, numerical, special, lowercase, and uppercase characters.

 ## Built With

-* HTML
+- HTML
-* CSS
+- CSS
-* JavaScript
+- JavaScript
+- AWS - EC2
+- AWS - Route53

 ## Instructions

 WHEN you click the button to generate a password
 THEN you're presented with a series of prompts for password criteria WHEN prompted for password criteria